pennaerial/bootcamp/README.md

 5. Push (upload) you branch to GitHub : `git push origin [BRANCH NAME]`.
 Git will complain a bit at this point.
 It will ask you to run a couple commands to set your email adress etc. Just follow what it says.

 ### Task
 If you navigate to `bootcamp/src` you will find two folders listener and publisher.
 Each one is a standalone python (package)[https://docs.python.org/3.6/tutorial/modules.html#packages].
 Your goal is to use ROS to send text messages from publisher to listener.
 When both "nodes" are open then by typing into publisher and pressing return I should see the message display in listener.
-A good place to get started is this (tutorial)[http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers] on (ros wiki)[http://wiki.ros.org/].
+A good place to get started is this [tutorial](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) on [ros wiki](http://wiki.ros.org/).

 ### Running your code
 1. Start ros master node `roscore`.